Neural synchrony: Early history

 In 2002, the American neuroscientist P. Read Montague articulated the need to examine the neural activity of multiple individuals at one time.
 To this point, Montague and his colleagues wrote, "Studying social interactions by scanning the brain of just one person is analogous to studying synapses while observing either the presynaptic neuron or the postsynaptic neuron, but never both simultaneously."
 They performed the first brain scan of more than one person by using functional magnetic resonance imaging (fMRI) to take simultaneous recordings of two people engaged in a simple deception game.
 While this study marked the first example of multi-brain neuroimaging, in 2005, King-Casas and others combined neuroimaging with an economic exchange game to conduct the first study that directly compared neural activity between pairs of subjects.
 Since then, multi-brain imaging studies have grown in popularity, leading to the formation of preliminary neural synchrony frameworks.

-Early conceptualizations of neural synchrony, mostly from the Hasson Lab at Princeton University, were motivated by models of stimulus-to-brain coupling.
+Early conceptualizations of neural synchrony, largely shaped by the work of Uri Hasson at Princeton University, were motivated by models of stimulus-to-brain coupling.
 In these models, aspects of the physical environment emit mechanical, chemical, and electromagnetic signals, which the brain receives and translates into electrical impulses that guide our actions and allow us to understand the world.
 Researchers presumed that the synchronization of neural activity between two brains should leverage the same system that binds one's neural activity to environmental stimuli.
 If the stimulus is another person, then the perceptual system of one brain may couple with the behaviors or emotions of the other person, causing "vicarious activations" that manifest as synchronized neural responses across perceiver and agent.
 According to the theory, this process also occurs through more complex, synergistic interactions, especially when people communicate and convey meaning.